 Conversation was difficult, only one Russian officer could speak limited German, whilst I was the only member of our group with a schoolboy vocabulary, but we made ourselves understood.

-Footnote: this story is also told in Peter Morgans, 1994 book “The Life and Times of Errol Barrow”.
+footnote: a version of this story is also told in “The Life and Times of Errol Barrow” by Peter Morgan published by Caribbean Communications Inc, November 1994.

 The fate of Anson 232 that forced landed at Brandenburg within the Russian sector of Berlin is unknown.
 Bryan says “Looking at my fathers logbook he flew Avro Anson 232 quite a lot before the forced landing but it does not appear again in his log book up to the time he left and went to Central Flying School – RAF Little Rissington.
 So either it was not recovered or it was sent later to another squadron.”